antzGames/gdx-ode4j-examples/README.md

 https://github.com/antzGames/ode4j-GWT-Compatible-libGDX/assets/10563814/b0db87e1-d548-43d6-bb89-02aa4ae2b21d

-You can test these demos on your browser on [itch.io](https://antzgames.itch.io/physics-in-a-browser).

 If you want to use ode4j only on libGDX Desktop/Android/iOS backends then I recommend you use [odej4](https://github.com/tzaeschke/ode4j) directly.
 However if you want cross platform support (i.e include GWT support) then you need to use my [gdx-ode4j](https://github.com/antzGames/gdx-ode4j) library.

 Currently this is the only 3D physics engine option for GWT on libGDX.

 Fully tested on libGDX v1.12.0 and tested using WebGL2 support for GWT.

-I created this repository to play with a 3D physics engine that works on libGDX's GWT backend for game JAMS and other fun stuff.
-I do not recommend to use in important projects.

 ## Demos